Board of Directors

 VII.
 Research placing the Halstead Sugar Mill Stack on the State Register of Historic Places.

 The Historical Society has started the process of researching what it will take to preserve the building.
 We completed an Historic Structure Report done by an historic preservation architectural firm, Fung Associates.
 Also completed was a Community Engagement process of three community workshops to solicit ideas for Adaptive Reuse or how to use the building into the future for the community.
-These were both funded through grants from the National Trust for Historic Preservation and the Atherton Family Foundation.
+Both were funded through grants from the National Trust for Historic Preservation and the Atherton Family Foundation.
+The attendees voted to have a community and heritage center.